Dipeshtwis/curriculum-html-css/portfolio/m6_scroll_event.md

 - You must stick to the design as much as possible (e.g., font, colors, images, tests, margins) using [the templates in Figma](https://www.figma.com/file/l7SqJ3ZfkAKih9sFxvWSR4/Microverse-Student-Project-1?node-id=0%3A1).

+- **You need to use pair-programming for this project (and we will check if it is reflected in commits).
+Therefore you need to implement the above features in all of the portfolios in your pair-programming group.**

 ### Need a big picture?

 Remind me about [the big picture of this project](./sneak_peek.md).